 On Instagram, I stated, “I’m very upset that this has gained so much attention in the media.
 ESPECIALLY compared with everything the world is facing.
 Climate change, war, etc.” I stand by that and I am upset that these huge issues that people have been fighting for a very long time haven’t gained as much attention as the coronavirus.
 But does that mean that I think that the coronavirus is unimportant?
 Heck, freaking no. Nothing that can harm others, make people sick, and cause death is unimportant.
 But there are a lot of things day in and day out that can harm others and cause death.
 Including guns, suicide, RSV, the flu, and more.

 On Instagram, I also stated (before the travel ban was set in place), “I plan to continue with life how I normally would.
 For all I know I could die next week in a car accident!
 I think it’s important to remember that life is short and precious and not to let fear keep you from living.”
 Which again… I stand by.
 I didn’t mean this in a selfish tone or an insensitive way.
 I truly mean that we don’t know what tomorrow will bring.
 All that we can control is the present moment.
 I do think that it is irresponsible, however, not to take necessary precautions.
 Wash your hands, avoid touching your face, and most importantly – stay at home if you’re feeling unwell!
 Did you know that the coronavirus has a 2 to 14 day incubation period?
-That means that you could be a carrier and not show any signs or symptoms for up to 2-weeks.
+That means that you could be a carrier and not show any signs or symptoms for up to two weeks.
 Of note, the signs and symptoms of coronavirus are fever, cough, and shortness of breath.